Obama shares an (atypical) 'day in life' of Minnesota woman

 White House spokesman Josh Earnest defended Obama’s approach.
 “Our goal here is not to stage-manage something,” he told reporters.
 “Our goal is to give the president an authentic opportunity to see at least part of the world through the eyes of this one working mom in Minnesota.”

-Additional reporting by Steve Holland in Washington; Editing by Eric Walsh and Meredith Mazzilli
+Additional reporting by Steve Holland in Washington; Editing by Eric Walsh, Meredith Mazzilli and Mohammad Zargham